 Advances in artificial intelligence (AI), machine learning, cloud computing, and blood self-collection devices are all revolutionizing the decentralized clinical trial process.

 - Wearable devices are demonstrating enormous potential whether worn as a wrist strap or as an adhesive patch on the body.
 AI-embedded capabilities allow these devices to measure a patient’s heart rate or metabolism remotely.
-Linked to the cloud through secure networks, clinicians can receive and analyse the data in real-time.
+Linked to the cloud through secure networks, clinicians can receive and analyze the data in real-time.

 - Video calling and electronic reminders, can improve patient compliance in trials – prompting participants to take their medication at the right time or to record in their electronic diary development.